crypt0grapher/crypt0grapher/README.md

 Hey 👋 happy to see you here! <br>
-I'm Alex, loving to work with Algorithmic and High-Frequency Trading Systems, Machine Learning, and anything trending in DeFi and crypto: smart contracts, custom blockchains, React web apps, APIs, games, and high-load backends.
+I'm Alex, loving to work with Algorithmic and High-Frequency Trading Systems, Machine Learning, and everything trending in DeFi and crypto: smart contracts, custom blockchains, React web apps, APIs, games, and high-load backends.
 Mostly Rust, Typescript, Python, and Solidity.
 MSc Applied Math and Stats.
 Delivering advanced blockchain and trading systems.<be>